junyorff12/my-git-repos/README.md

 # My git repos
-This Java App gets my repos via github api e and deserialize on a POJO/Array using GSON lib :heart: .
+This Java App gets my repos via github api and deserialize on a POJO/Array using GSON lib :heart: .